swaggerql/swaggerql/README.md

 #### Query Parameter Binding

-One can pass parameters to SQL query from path, query, form parameters describing in Swagger file.
+You can pass parameters to SQL query from `path`, `query`, `form` parameters described in Swagger file.
 Use named bindings, such as `:name` are interpreted as values and `:name:` interpreted as identifiers.

 ```yaml